 Manchester United's Rio Ferdinand unfazed by lack of contract discussions

-Rio Ferdinand is keen to extend his stay with league leaders Manchester United and is unfazed by a lack of contract negotiations.
+Rio Ferdinand is keen to extend his stay at Manchester United and is unfazed by a lack of contract negotiations.

 The 34-year-old, who arrived at Old Trafford over a decade ago from Leeds United, is remaining patient over a new contract despite his current deal expiring this summer.